 Dr. Sieglinde Snapp

 Sieg Snapp is a Soils and Cropping Systems Ecologist with long-term interests in supporting farmer innovation around soil fertility management and sustainable production.
 She has collaborated with the SFHC Project since 2000, focusing on legume diversification and residue management to improve nitrogen and phosphorus nutrition, and soil health.
 Doubled up legume systems that provide nutritious grain and soil improvement is an area of on-going research.
 Snapp is committed to multidisciplinary partnerships and participatory strategies that involve small-scale African farmers in the research process, and enhance relevance of technologies.
 Her participatory action research approaches such as the mother and baby trial design are now used by researchers and educators in more than thirty countries.
-Check out her website for more information: www.kbs.msu.edu/faculty/snapp/
+Check out her website for more information: https://www.canr.msu.edu/people/snapp